arduino/docs-content/content/micropython-course/projects/alarm-clock/alarm-clock-project.md

 ---

 This project will use the `ntptime` module to keep track of the time and display it on a 4-digit-display.
 An alarm can then be set in the code, which will turn on the buzzer at a specified time.
-To keep track of time accurately the board will also connect to a wifi network.
+To keep track of time accurately the board will also connect to a Wi-Fi® network.

 ## Required Hardware